mesophil/scrapy-pg/README.md

 to scrape all the data from UNIQLO's website.
 The result is stored in `uniqlo_all_items.csv`.

+The data includes:
+1. Category
+2. Composition
+3. Description (cleaned)
+4. Gender
+5. Name
+6. Price (in CAD)
+7. Product ID
+8. Rating (average)
+9. Size chart (specific to the item)
+10. Washing info

+To efficiently find the item of interest, search the product ID in Google.

 14/06/2024
 889 items scraped
 327 duplicates across men/women